 EXCERPT Here’s the first chapter of the book.
 Please note that this excerpt is intended for adult readers.

-No wonder the earth felt strange.
-No wonder I couldn’t quite get one foot in front of the other.
-I lurched and almost fell and got to the kitchen just in time for the phone to ring.
+But I had to do something.
+I couldn’t just sway right here.
+So I lurched and almost fell and got to the kitchen just in time for the phone to ring.

 It was Liza, of course, her face blurred.
 She wanted what she always did: I had to come in.
 I had someone waiting.
 I told her I would and that I just needed some coffee and a pill.
 She told me the guy wouldn’t wait.